nasa/HyperCP/README.md

 3. Create a new Configuration (or edit and existing Configuration)
 4. Add and enable only *relevant* calibration and instrument files to the Configuration; there is no such thing as a standard instrument package
 5. Choose appropriate processing parameters for L1A-L2 (do not depend on software defaults; there is no such thing as a standard data collection)
+6. HDF files will be produced at each level of processing, plus optional SeaBASS files for radiometry at L1E and L2.
+Plots can be produced at L1D, L1E, and L2.
+Processing logs and plots are aggregated into PDF Reports at L2 (covering all processing from RAW to L2) written to a dedicated directory in the selected Output directory.

 ### Main Window